Mostly Sunny with a High Near 82 | SweetwaterNOW

 Today

 Mostly sunny, with a high near 82.
-Breezy, with a west wind 6 to 11 mph increasing to 15 to 20 mph in the afternoon.
-Winds could gust as high as 28 mph.
+Windy, with a west wind 10 to 15 mph increasing to 21 to 26 mph in the afternoon.
+Winds could gust as high as 37 mph.

 Tonight

-Partly cloudy, with a low around 51.
-Breezy, with a west southwest wind 15 to 20 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 28 mph.
+Partly cloudy, with a low around 50.
+Windy, with a west wind 20 to 25 mph becoming south 6 to 11 mph in the evening.
+Winds could gust as high as 36 mph.

+Mostly sunny, with a high near 87.
+Breezy, with a southeast wind 7 to 16 mph becoming south southwest in the morning.
+Winds could gust as high as 22 mph.

+Isolated showers and thunderstorms, then scattered showers after midnight.
+Mostly cloudy, with a low around 54.
+South wind 9 to 14 mph, with gusts as high as 20 mph.
+Chance of precipitation is 30%.

 Wednesday